bbkane/bbkane.github.io/README.md

 - get empty links filled `/\[.*\]()` - done
 - Sort by updated not working?? - made https://github.com/getzola/zola/issues/1384 to try to get this supported
 - Why does zola serve work but zola build not? - HTML expects a root.
 Building and starting a local server in that directory fixes this.
+- figure out how to use images.
+Test site?
+See https://www.getzola.org/documentation/content/overview/#asset-colocation
+- make sure all vars work on old blog- all of them are for the `{{ site.baseurl }}/path/to/image`
+- Is code CSS not working anymore?
+It looks like it's using a zola built-in one.
+Rm the original CSS

 # Image porting notes